SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/06-quick-sort.md

 [image]()

- the Pivot can be Picked as the first, last element or can be a random element.
+ the Pivot can be picked as the first, last element or can be a random element.

 Let's see how this would play out with a stack of papers and their names: